yonch/collector/testing-plan.md

 Assertions
 1) Readiness
-   - Health endpoint /ready should transition from false to true only after both metadata and resctrl events are observed.
+   - Health endpoint /ready transitions from false to true only after both metadata and resctrl events are observed.
    - For resctrl disabled or unavailable nodes, /ready remains false when resctrl.enabled=true.

 2) Parquet Output
    - Files with prefix resctrl-occupancy-... appear in the configured local storage path.
    - Using parquet-tools or Rust parquet reader, validate schema fields and that rows exist for active pods with non-zero llc_occupancy_bytes.
-   - Validate partitioning/rotation via SIGUSR1 to the resctrl writer process (see crates/collector/src/main.rs:355 for rotation wiring).
+   - Validate partitioning/rotation via SIGUSR1 to the resctrl writer process (see rotation wiring in crates/collector/src/main.rs).

 3) Labeling
    - Rows contain pod_namespace, pod_name, and pod_uid matching the running workloads.